mslinn/sbt-ethereum-docs/gitbook/tasks.md

 ```

 ### `ethCompilationsInspect`
-Dump out everything known about a contract at a specific address.
+This task dumps to the console full information about a compilation, based on either a code hash or contract address.
 This query costs a tiny bit of gas.

 [etherscan.io](https://etherscan.io) can show the same information; the information provided in the following